LukeShortCloud/rootpages/markdown/file_systems.md

 # ceph-deploy disk zap <SERVER1>:<DRIVE> <SERVER2>:<DRIVE> <SERVER3>:<DRIVE>
 ```

 * Prepare and deploy the OSD service for the specified drives.
-The default file system is XFS, but BTRS is much feature-rich with technologies such as copy-on-write (CoW) support.
+The default file system is XFS, but Btrfs is much feature-rich with technologies such as copy-on-write (CoW) support.
 ```
 # ceph-deploy osd create --fs-type btrfs <SERVER1>:<DRIVE> <SERVER2>:<DRIVE> <SERVER3>:<DRIVE>
 ```